PengNi/ccsmeth/README.md

   --model_dir MODEL_DIR

 TRAIN:
-  --model_type {attbilstm,attbigru,bilstm,bigru,transencoder,resnet18,attbigru2s}
+  --model_type {attbilstm2s,attbigru2s}
-                        type of model to use, 'attbilstm', 'attbigru', 'bilstm', 'bigru', 'transencoder', 'resnet18',
+                        type of model to use, 'attbilstm2s', 'attbigru2s',
-                        'attbigru2s', default: attbigru2s
+                        default: attbigru2s
   --seq_len SEQ_LEN     len of kmer. default 21
-  --is_stds IS_STDS     if using std features at ccs level, yes or no. default
-                        yes.
-  --class_num CLASS_NUM
+  --is_npass IS_NPASS   if using num_pass features, yes or no, default yes --is_qual IS_QUAL     if using base_quality features, yes or no, default no --is_map IS_MAP       if using mapping features, yes or no, default no --is_stds IS_STDS     if using std features, yes or no, default no --class_num CLASS_NUM
   --dropout_rate DROPOUT_RATE
   --n_vocab N_VOCAB     base_seq vocab_size (15 base kinds from iupac)